 Interference from MBANSs to Globalstar MES receivers in CGC mode

 This interference situation is believed to be equivalent to that analyzed in 6.3.3.1.
-The same results apply.
+The same results apply, namely 1.4% probability of interference.

 Summary CGC

-[tbd]
+[

+Healthcare facility MBANSs:

+According to the results presented above, in worst-case situations—modelled with MCL calculations—the interference distance between CGC and MBANSs is 1.5 km - 6.8 km (MBANS as interferer) and 1.4 km (CGC BS as interferer).
+The simulation-based average-case analysis yielded 1.8% - 3.5% interference probability from MBANSs into CGC (i.e. MSS terminal in CGC mode).
+In the other coexistence direction, the probability of interference from CGC into MBANSs is 0.4%.

+CGC systems operating in the 2483.5 — 2500 MHz range and healthcare facility MBANSs operating in the same range appear to be compatible.

+Home MBANSs:

+In worst-case situations—modelled with MCL calculations—the interference distance between CGC and MBANSs is 4.4 km - 31 km (MBANS as interferer) and 5.2 km – 6.1 km (CGC BS as interferer).
+The simulation-based average-case analysis yielded <1% interference probability from MBANSs into CGC (i.e. MSS terminal in CGC mode).
+In the other coexistence direction, the probability of interference from CGC into MBANSs is 0.3%.

+CGC systems operating in the 2483.5 — 2500 MHz range and home MBANSs operating in the same range appear to be compatible.

+Ambulance MBANSs:

+In worst-case situations—modelled with MCL calculations—the interference distance between CGC and MBANSs is 900 m – 3.1 km (MBANS as interferer) and 2.7 km (CGC BS as interferer).
+The simulation-based average-case analysis yielded <1% interference probability from MBANSs into CGC (i.e. MSS terminal in CGC mode).
+In the other coexistence direction, the probability of interference from CGC into MBANSs is 1.4%.

+CGC systems operating in the 2483.5 — 2500 MHz range and ambulance MBANSs operating in the same range appear to be compatible.

+]

 RDSS/RNSS (Galileo)

 The upgrading of Radiodetermination Satellite Service (RDSS) in this frequency band to primary status on a global basis has been agreed by WRC-12.
 The approved global primary allocation is intended to facilitate new navigation signals for the next generation of Galileo satellites in subject frequency band.
-The band 2483,5 – 2500 MHz, because of its proximity to the mobile service allocations above 2,5 GHz, may offer attractive synergies of Radionavigation-satellite (RNSS) with terrestrial mobile systems due to improved antenna efficiencies and use of shared hardware not possible with other RNSS bands.
+The band 2483.5 – 2500 MHz, because of its proximity to the mobile service allocations above 2.5 GHz, may offer attractive synergies of Radionavigation-satellite (RNSS) with terrestrial mobile systems due to improved antenna efficiencies and use of shared hardware not possible with other RNSS bands.
 Although upgrading of allocation is conditional on the new service being able to prove its compatibility with other primary services already existing in the band, it was regarded as necessary to consider the co-existence between MBANSs and RNSS.

 The interference scenario with RDSS/RNSS is very similar to the scenario with MSS discussed in Section 6.3.
 RNSS would also be operated in downlink mode only, and interference from the satellite signal to MBANS receivers may be disregarded.
 For that reason, only the interference from an MBANS transmitter to a RNSS receiver is considered.
 Another similarity with the MSS case is that also RNSS victim receivers are supposed to be operated outdoors only.

-The relevant technical RNSS-receiver parameters used for the study were collected from ECC Reports 149, 150 and 165 [ ].
+The relevant technical RNSS-receiver parameters used for the study were collected from ECC Rep 150[] ECC Rep 165 [] and ECC Rep149 [] were also consulted.

-Table 86: RNSS (Galileo) system parameters
+Table 82: RNSS (Galileo) system parameters